 Rosenfeld Injury Lawyers LLC represents victims who were harmed after taking Invokana and other types of professional negligence.
 Our law firm has successfully prosecuted cases for our clients who were never properly informed of the dangers of taking defective SGLT2 inhibitor medications.
 Our attorneys are available to answer any legal questions on how to receive the monetary compensation you deserve if your injuries were a result of someone else's negligence.
 Should you have additional questions, we invite you to contact our office for a free review of your legal rights.

 Legislatures in every state have set time limits on when injured victims must bring a lawsuit if they were injured by a defective product including medications like Invokana.
 The time limits are based on the statute of limitations.
 If the victim does not file their claim against the responsible party-including manufacturers, distributors, sales agents, pharmacies, doctors, or others- within the specified period, then they lose their right to file a lawsuit over their injuries forever.
 The relevant Illinois statute of limitations enacted by the state's General Assembly include:

-- 2 years if you are injured because of a product from the date when you knew or should have known about the injury.
+- Two years if you are injured by a product from the date when you knew or should have known about the injury.
 See 735 Ill.
 Comp.
 Stat.
 5/13-205 (2010); see also 735 Ill.
 Comp.
 Stat.
 5/13-213(d) (2010)

-- 5 years if you have property damage because of a product.
+- Five years if you have property damage because of a product.
 See 735 Ill.
 Comp.
 Stat.
 5/13-202 (2010).

 - In no case can the suit be brought more than 12 years from when it was first sold.
 735 ILCS 5/13-213(b) (2010).